dagrate/dl-offtarget/README.md

 - *data/offtarget_createdataset.ipynb* -> create the Bunch of the crispor data used for the experiments
 - *experiments/offtargetmodelsexperiments_4x23.py* -> code to reproduce the experiments with 4 x 23 encoding
 - *experiments/offtargetmodelsexperiments_8x23.py* -> code to reproduce the experiments with 8 x 23 encoding
+- *images/* -> images presented in our publication

 ## Reference Papers